Boronia

 Boronia is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Boronia's dwelling structure, as per the latest Census, consisted of 71.7% houses and 28.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Boronia was at 30.7%, aligning with Melbourne metro's figure, with mortgaged dwellings at 40.5% and rented ones at 28.7%.
-The median monthly mortgage repayment in the area was $1,870, lower than Melbourne metro's average of $2,000.
-The median weekly rent in Boronia was $376, compared to Melbourne metro's $390.
-Nationally, Boronia's mortgage repayments were higher at $1,870 against the Australian average of $1,863, while rents exceeded the national figure of $375.
+Boronia's dwelling structure, as per the latest Census, consisted of 71.7% houses and 28.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Boronia stood at 30.7%, similar to Melbourne metro, with mortgaged dwellings at 40.5% and rented ones at 28.7%.
+The median monthly mortgage repayment was $1,870, lower than Melbourne's average of $2,000.
+Median weekly rent in Boronia was $376, slightly higher than the national average of $375 but below Melbourne metro's $390.
+Nationally, Boronia's mortgage repayments were higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing